 Sexual and Reproductive Health and Rights as Human Right for All

-Marginalized groups, intigenous people, LGBTIQ+, Refugees and migrants and persons with disabilities are especially vulnerable and face discrimination and violence.
-They have more difficulty accessing essential sexual and reproductive healdcare services, because of social norms, attitudes and values.
+Marginalized groups, indigenous people, LGBTIQ+, Refugees and migrants, sex workers and persons with disabilities are especially vulnerable and face discrimination and violence.
+They have more difficulty accessing essential sexual and reproductive healthcare services, because of social norms, attitudes and values.

-The discrimination and violence that LGBTI people experience often force them to lead a hidden life, consequently, it is more difficult for them to access sexual and reproductive healthcare services and they cannot freely develop relationship with a partner of their choice.
+The discrimination and violence that LGBTIQ+ people experience often force them to lead a hidden life.
+Consequently, it is more difficult for them to access sexual and reproductive healthcare services and they cannot freely develop relationships with a partner of their choice.

 Refugees and migrants

 It is estimated that 15 percent of world’s population – one billion people – have some kind of disability.
-Sadly in many countries disabilities are seen as shameful, the result of a curse, or even as punishment from God.
-Families often hide disabled family members from the community or stop them from fully participatinf in the community’s social activities.
+Sadly, in many countries disabilities are seen as shameful, the result of a curse, or even as punishment from God.
+Families often hide family members living with disability from the community or stop them from fully participating in the community’s social activities.

 Persons with disabilities have the same sexual and reproductive health needs and rights as any other person, yet they often face barriers to information and services regarding them.
 People with disabilities are often subjected to discrimination and violence, and to a large extent are deprived of their right to live independently.
 The sexuality of persons with disabilities is also a taboo in many socities and communities, which leads to lack of access to education and information on SRHR.

 Promoting sexual and reproductive health for persons with disabilities (WHO/UNFPA 2009)

 Young Persons with Disabilities: Global Study on Ending Gender-based Violence and Realizing Sexual and Reproductive Health and Rights (UNFPA 2018)